Andrew Gilligan: Career

-In 1994, he joined the Cambridge Evening News, then in 1995 he moved to The Sunday Telegraph where he became a specialist reporter on defence.
+In 1994, he joined the Cambridge Evening News, then in 1995 moved to The Sunday Telegraph, where he became a specialist reporter on defence.
 In 1999, he was recruited by the editor of BBC Radio 4's Today programme, Rod Liddle, as Defence and Diplomatic Correspondent.
 In May 2003, Gilligan made a broadcast in which he claimed that the British Government had "sexed up" a report in order to exaggerate the weapon of mass destruction capabilities of Saddam Hussein.

 Gilligan resigned from the BBC in 2004, in the wake of the Hutton Inquiry surrounding the death of David Kelly, after Lord Hutton questioned the reliability of Gilligan's evidence.

 After resigning from the BBC, Gilligan was offered a job at The Spectator by its editor, Boris Johnson, who had been a key supporter of Gilligan during the Hutton Inquiry.
-Later that year Gilligan joined the London Evening Standard.
+Later that year, Gilligan joined the London Evening Standard.
 He was named Journalist of the Year at the British Press Awards in 2008 for his work on the London Mayoral elections, described as "relentless investigative journalism at its best".

 Between 2007 and 2009 Gilligan presented a fortnightly programme for Press TV, the Iranian government's English-language TV channel.
 Rod Liddle challenged Gilligan in July 2009 about working for an "international propaganda channel run by the Iranian government".
 Gilligan stopped his regular show in December 2009, though he appeared twice more on the network just before the UK's May 2010 general election.
 Gilligan attributed his decision to leave to the politics of Iran "that was inconsistent with my opposition to Islamism.
 I have not worked for Press TV since."